• Skip to primary navigation

 • Cinnamon sticks

-• A few churros on the side would be the perfect treat!
+• A few Mexican Churros on the side would be the perfect treat!

 Two copper mugs filled with Mexican hot chocolate.